Psychodynamics and cyclic intervention

 A defence as an illusory solution to a dread

 Zed’s defence of gambling offered him an illusory solution to his dread: his mental pain of needing respect.
 When he was on a winning streak, he felt like a respected, socially successful professional gambler.
-He was so convinced of this that he had his symbols for gambling and respect engraved on his belt, and his face lit up with excitement when he started talking about gambling.
+He was so convinced of this that he had his symbols for gambling and respect engraved on his belt, and his face lit up with excitement when he talked about gambling.
 As well as gambling being an illusory solution for his dread, he had another way of shielding himself.

 A defence as a distraction from a dread